Arthritis Drugs - Is the Cure Worse Than the Disease?

 - Biologics suppress the immune system that leaves people prone to infections.

 - They are also very expensive and can't be stored without freezing.

-Also available mainly to Rheumatoid Arthritis patients areDisease-modifying anti-rheumatic drugs (DMARDS) These work by stopping the immune system from attacking the joints.
-DMARDS may take up to three months to reduce symptoms nevertheless they do help to stop shared damage despite the fact that they can't repair virtually any prior damage.
+Also available mainly to Rheumatoid Arthritis sufferers areDisease-modifying anti-rheumatic drugs (DMARDS) These work by stopping the immune system from attacking the joints.
+DMARDS may take up to three months to reduce symptoms nevertheless they do help to stop joint damage despite the fact that they cannot repair virtually any prior damage.

-Although these types of drugs are a boon to many, they work primarily at hiding the symptoms of arthritis and can't reverse the damage already brought on.
+Although these kinds of drugs are a boon to many, they work mainly at covering up the symptoms of arthritis and cannot reverse the damage already brought on.
 Most people thinks that is impossible, it isn't!

 Natural treatments for arthritis are readily available and can significantly stop some cases of arthritis, relieve pain and inflammation and in some cases, reverse joint damage.